fauberso/akka-stream-to-actor/README.md

 # Akka Stream-to-Actor Example

 This is a simple example of how an Akka Stream can use an Actor as a Sink.

-Work-in-progress: I'll add Acknowledgements later.
+The Actor acknowledges each message, to realise backpressure.